patriciatran/Omics-Workflow/README.md

 # Omics-Workflow
-I'm writing -omics workflow to teach my mentees and as a resources for the lab.
+I'm writing -omics workflows and tutorials to teach my mentees and as a resources for the lab.